So, you want to be a Community Education instructor?

 While OCCC cannot offer every proposed course, often, OCCC staff will meet with potential instructors to discuss the proposed new course(s) and determine whether the course fits the upcoming term, whether appropriate rooms are available, etc. The College reserves the right to reject any proposed course for any reason, whether or not that course has been offered in the past at OCCC.

-Step 3: Meet with the Community Education to discuss your proposed class (at OCCC North County Center in Lincoln City) in-person or via Zoom, phone, or email.
+Step 2: Meet with the Community Education staff members to discuss your proposed class in-person or via Zoom, phone, or email.
 (First-time instructors generally first start with an email to us, here.)

 How long must my class be?